cct-datascience/dplyr-joins/README.md

 ### Instructions

 1.)
-Clone or download this repository
+Obtain repository locally via cloning, downloading the .zip file, or using `usethis::use_course("https://github.com/cct-datascience/dplyr-joins")`

 2.)
 Open the associated RStudio project by clicking on 'dplyr-joins.Rproj'